 Regulators Undercut States’ Renewable Energy Mandates The Federal Energy Regulatory Commission (FERC) in mid-April affirmed an earlier directive that effectively undercuts some state renewable energy mandates, The FERC guidance, reported Utility Dive. involves power purchases by a regional grid operator, and rules that certain state incentives and subsidies for clean energy create unfair competition against fossil fuels — an interesting stance given that federal subsidies for fossil fuels have tilted energy markets in their favor for decades.
 On Monday, April 20, a group of state regulators and renewable energy groups filed a suit contesting the decision.
 Status: FERC voted to uphold its decision on April 16, 2020.

-Rollback of Pipeline Safety Rules The Department of Transportation has moved to finalize the revision, rollback, or elimination of some pipeline safety requirements, including creation of oil spill response plans, as well as “safety and reporting requirements for pipelines transporting hazardous liquids or carbon dioxide.”
-Transportation says the goal is to “reduce the regulatory burden on pipeline systems transporting hazardous liquids.”
+Federal Regulators Move to Rollback Hazardous Liquid Pipeline Safety Rules Pipeline and Hazardous Materials Safety Administration proposed to finalize the revision, rollback, or elimination of some pipeline safety requirements, including creation of oil spill response plans, as well as “safety and reporting requirements for pipelines transporting hazardous liquids or carbon dioxide.”
+PHMSA's state goal is “to reduce regulatory burdens and improve regulatory clarity without compromising safety and environmental protection.”
 But the rule changes “could make the oil pipelines that crisscross our country more likely to create larger oil spills," said Kristen Monsell of the Center for Biological Diversity in a statement.
 Status: Proposed rule change published in Federal Register on April 16, 2020.
 Public comment period closes June 15, 2020.

 EPA Moves to Finalize “Secret Science” Rule The EPA forged ahead in mid-March with finalizing new rules that will upend how the agency uses science to inform important anti-pollution regulations.
 Since first announced in 2018, scientists, public health groups, and environmentalists have steadily denounced this Trump administration effort as a ruse to sever environmental regulations from key scientific findings, notably 1993's landmark "Six Cities" study proving that tiny particle pollution (PM2.5) severely harms human health; it's created primarily by burning fossil fuels, The rule changes will also give regulated industries unprecedented power in shaping the agency’s use of science by “allow[ing] stakeholders to reanalyze the data and models and explore the sensitivity of the conclusions to alternative assumptions.”
 Status: On April 17, EPA extended the public comment period on this rule change to May 18, 2020.
 Note: On April 7, a team of Harvard public health researchers released data showing that death rates from COVID-19 have been 15% higher in areas with high levels of tiny particulate pollution.